rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

  - [`/logo.png`](https://github.com/rooftop-media/rooftop-media.org-tutorial/blob/main/version1.0/part_A/assets/logo.png)

-I made the logo and images for the landing page in a vector image editor (Affinity Designer).
+I made the logo and images for the landing page, and the icon, in a vector image editor (Affinity Designer).
 I generated the favicons by uploading the logo to a [favicon generator](https://favicon.io/) website.
 I downloaded the font from [Google Fonts](https://fonts.google.com/specimen/Crimson+Text/about) -- after checking the license to make sure I could use it!